 1.0 General.

 1.1 Scope of Work.
 Scope of work shall include furnishing all labor, equipment and analysis associated with dynamic testing of driven piles as specified in this special provision.
+Dynamic pile restrike testing is not required on this project, and references to restrike testing in this special provision will not apply.

 1.2 Performance and Design Requirements.
 Performance and design conditions for dynamic testing of driven piles shall be in accordance with section 4.0 of this special provision.